entelognathus/stem-tetrapod-phylogeny/Phylogeny of Early Tetrapodomorpha_Character List.md

 > Daeschler *et al*.
 (2006), Character 45; Long *et al*.
 (2006), Character 49; Swartz (2012), Character 97; Zhu *et al*.
 (2017), Character 1; Cloutier *et al*.
 (2020), Character 1; Simões and Pierce (2021), Character 1; Clement *et al*.
 (2021), Character 1; Lu *et al*.
 (2012), Character 1; Choo *et al*.
 (2024), Character 1

-> - The coding of *Thursius* is "0"
-> - The coding of ZJYosteo is "0"

 2. Proportion of skull roof lying anterior to middle of orbits: <50% (0); ≧50% (1)

 > Daeschler *et al*.
 (2006), Character 75; Long *et al*.
 (2006), Character 55 (in part); Zhu *et al*.
 (2017), Character 2; Cloutier *et al*.
 (2020), Character 2; Clement *et al*.
 (2021), Character 2; Lu *et al*.
 (2012), Character 2; Choo *et al*.
 (2024), Character 2

-> - The coding of *Thursius* is "0"
-> - The coding of ZJYosteo is "0"

 3. Facial lamina of premaxilla: vertical, indicating deep snout (0); curve posteriorly, indicating flattened snout (1)

 > Zhu *et al*.
 (2017), Character 3; Cloutier *et al*.
 (2020), Character 3; Simões and Pierce (2021), Character 2; Clement *et al*.
 (2021), Character 3; Choo *et al*.
 (2024), Character 1

-> - The coding of *Thursius* is "0"
-> - The coding of ZJYosteo is "0"

 4. Facial lamina of premaxilla: height less than 50% of length of premaxilla (0); more than 50% of length of premaxilla (1)

 > Zhu *et al*.
 (2017), Character 4; Cloutier *et al*.
 (2020), Character 4; Clement *et al*.
 (2021), Character 4; Choo *et al*.
 (2024), Character 4

-> - The coding of *Thursius* is "0"
-> - The coding of ZJYosteo is "0"

 5. Orientation of anterior tectal and lateral rostral relative to anterior nostril: dorsal/ventral (0); posterior/anterior (1)

 > Daeschler *et al*.
 (2006), Character 23; Zhu *et al*.
 (2017), Character 5; Cloutier *et al*.
 (2020), Character 5; Simões and Pierce (2021), Character 3; Clement *et al*.
 (2021), Character 5; Lu *et al*.
 (2012), Character 4; Choo *et al*.
 (2024), Character 5

-> - The coding of *Thursius* is "?"
-> - The coding of ZJYosteo is "?"

 6. Postrostral: absent (0); postrostral mosaic of small variable bones (1); large median postrostral, with or without accessory bones (2); paired E bones (3)